theobald-software/theobald-software.github.io/content/_en/xtract-is-for-azure/index.md

 ---
 ref: xtract-is-for-azure-01
 layout: page
-title: Xtract IS for Azure for Azure
+title: Xtract IS for Azure
-description: Xtract IS for Azure for Azure
+description: Xtract IS for Azure
 product: xtract-is-for-azure
 parent: home
 childidentifier: xtract-is-for-azure